 Cabernet Sauvignon.
 These grapes are not typically plump or beautiful; they are small and loose and their skin to pulp ratio is low, yielding a concentrated flavor.
 Old Toll has Cabernet Sauvignon, Petit Verdot, Merlot and Cabernet Franc.
 The majority of the grapes are planted to Cabernet Sauvignon with small amounts of Cabernet Franc and Petit Verdot.
 The vineyard site is a steep up and down site facing southwest.
 The vines are very closely planted and there is the ability for them to be watered in stressful times.
 The vines are around 15 years of age and show signs of mature development in the cellar.

-The Old Toll Cabernet was harvested October 2010.
-They were cold soaked at 45F for several days.
-During their cold soak analysis we get an idea of just what we have received.
-Based on these results, the wines are warmed, adjusted if needed, inoculated with yeast, nutrients, etc. and the fermentation process begins.
-When fermentation comes to a halt, the wines are gassed and allowed to sit for an extended maceration.
-Extended maceration depends upon taste and a visual look at the wine.
+The Old Toll Hillside Calistoga Cabernet was harvested October 2014.
+They were cold soaked for several days.
+Once ready, the juice is warmed, adjusted if needed, inoculated with yeast, nutrients, etc. and the fermentation process begins.
+When fermentation finishes, the wines are gassed and allowed to sit for an extended maceration.

-Pressed in a bladder press, all the wines then go immediately to barrels.
+We press the wine in a bladder press and all the wine goes immediately into barrels.
 At this time malolactic is induced.
 Once malolactic is complete the wines are racked, so2 is added and the real process begins.
 The wines will see 2 years of barrel aging.
 These wines are kept separate by variety and blocks until the final blend is put together a few months before bottling.